 - $250 for professionals

 Once you have enrolled you will receive a confirmation email with instructions on how to access the CMA Exam Support Package.
-CMA Exam Support Package doesn’t include study material.
+However, the CMA Exam Support Package doesn’t include study material.

 You are required to appear for the exam within 12 months and complete the CMA Program within 3 years after enrollment.

 The CMA exam is tough.
-There’s no point messing around with it and trying to pass it without using a professional set of study materials.
-A good review course will not only help you save time studying for the exam; it will also help you move on with your life faster.
+Consequently, there’s no point messing around with it and trying to pass it without using a professional set of study materials.
+A good CMA exam prep course (such as Surgent or Becker) will not only help you save time studying for the exam; it will also help you move on with your life faster.

-The investment in a proper review course is completely worth it.
-Here’s a list of the top review courses on the market.
-Take a look at which one works for you.
+Ultimately, an investment in a proper CMA course is completely worth it.
+You can save a lot of money on your exam prep course with these active coupon codes.
+Below is a list of the top ones on the market, take a look at which one works for you.

 How to Register for the CMA Exam

 The next step after enrolling in a CMA program is to register for the exam.
 You can register online, over the phone, or by mail or fax.
-Anything works, but it’s easier to do it online.
+Honestly, anything works, but it’s easier to do it online.

 You will be asked to provide information such as which parts of the exam you want to appear for and during which testing window.
 You can choose to take both parts during the same testing window.